Criminal Justice & Criminalistics Graduate Programs in Nova Scotia

 The criminal justice system itself has three main facets.
 These are law enforcement, the courts, and corrections.
 Each of these subjects can become the focus of a degree in criminal justice, as might several others.
 Among these are criminalistics and forensic science, criminal psychology, and criminology.

-What is a Degree in Criminal Justice & Criminalistics? in Nova Scotia
+What is a Degree program in Criminal Justice & Criminalistics? in Nova Scotia

 What is a Criminal Justice Major?